nielsfechtel/GenIma/README.md

 - HELLO_EMAIL_ADDRESS: the address used for hello@..., e.g. for verify-email-mails
 - WEB_BASE_URL: the base-url used for the link in the e.g. verify-email-mails
 #### Database
-- DB_CONNECTION_URL: a Mongo DB-connection-string, including user and password
+- DB_CONNECTION_URL: a Mongo DB-connection-string